Benintendi lifts Red Sox over Pirates 5-3 in post-Ortiz era

+BOSTON (AP) -- The Red Sox bid farewell to a legend at the end of last season.
+This season opened with a big day for one of their rising stars.

-BOSTON (AP) -- Rookie Andrew Benintendi hit a three-run homer that capped a five-run fifth inning, and the Boston Red Sox began their post-David Ortiz era by beating the Pittsburgh Pirates 5-3 in Monday's opener.
+Rookie Andrew Benintendi hit a three-run homer that capped a five-run fifth inning, and the Red Sox began their post-David Ortiz era by beating the Pittsburgh Pirates 5-3 in Monday's opener.

 Reigning AL Cy Young Award winner Rick Porcello (1-0) gave up three runs and six hits in 6 1/3 innings while striking out five.
 Craig Kimbrel retired Starling Marte on a game-ending popup with two on for the save.